lorihe/Springboard-Capstone2---European-Soccer-Data/README.md

 - Plain stats dataset EDA
 The correlation heatmap below shows that:
-1. there are constant high correlations between 'passing' and 'dribbling' of one position.
-The decision is to remove 'dribbling' for all positions.
+1. there are constant high correlations between 'offence_misc',  'passing', and 'shooting' of MF, ST, and W, they should be merged.
-2. there's a high correlation between 'shooting_MF' and 'passing_MF'.
-The decision is to remove 'shooting_MF'.
-3. there are correlations between different positions which results from unclear reasons.
-The decision is to ignore it for now.
+2. there are constant high correlations between 'offence_misc' and  'passing' of SB, they should be merged.